vivliostyle/docs.vivliostyle.org/create-book.md

 - [remark-footnotes](https://www.npmjs.com/package/remark-footnotes)

-Also, if you select the theme file '@vivliostyle/theme-techbook', footnotes are available using the following notation: However, it is a little cumbersome:
+Also, if you select the theme package '@vivliostyle/theme-techbook', footnotes are available using the following notation: However, it is a little cumbersome:

 ```md
  <span class="footnote">text</span>